season1946/ack-microservices/README.md

   --query "Listeners[0].ListenerArn" \
   --output text
 ```
-- replace  <your ALB licenter arn> in apigwv2-httpapi.yaml with the value above and replace  <your vpclink id> with apigw_vpclink_id in terraform apply output, then kubectl apply -f apigwv2-httpapi.yaml
+- replace {your ALB listener arn} in apigwv2-httpapi.yaml with the value above and replace {your vpclink id} with apigw_vpclink_id in terraform apply output, then kubectl apply -f apigwv2-httpapi.yaml
 - deploy a DynamonDB table, kubectl apply -f dynamodb-table.yaml

 #### Step 6: test your api